Zacharyjpeter/coding-journal/journal.md

 # coding-journal
 <h2><strong>#100daysofcode Challenge</strong></h2>
 <h3><i>7.16.22 (Day Eight)</i></h3>
 Worked on Cat Photo app from FCC.
-Learned how to add hyperlinks, open links in new tab, etc.
+Learned how to open links in new tab with blank target, add sections within main, add undordered lists, and use the element figcaption. (today was the techlahoma code camp at Clevyr)
 <br>
 <h3><i>7.13.22 (Day Seven)</i></h3>
 Added a skills table to my <a href="https://github.com/Zacharyjpeter/coding-journal/blob/main/Sololearn%20CV%20Project.html"> Fake CV Project</a>.
 Fixed the table border and spacing on <a href ="https://zacharyjpeter.github.io"> my portfolio website </a> under the project section.